-This species ranges from eastern Puebla and western Veracruz to Plaxcala, Estado de Mexico and Distrito Federal, Mexico.
-There is an isolated population in northern Hidalgo.
-Its altitudinal range is 2,500-3,200m asl.
+This species is found from eastern Puebla and western Veracruz to Tlaxcala, Estado de Mexico, Morelos and Distrito Federal, Mexico.
+There is an isolated subpopulation in northern Hidalgo.
+Its altitudinal range is 2,500-3,200 m asl.

 Habitat and Ecology

-Its habitat is threatened by agriculture, forestry, and human settlement, as well as touristic activities within national parks.
+Its habitat is threatened by agriculture (including slash and burn practices), forestry, expanding human settlements and tourist activities within national parks.

-It occurs in several protected areas, including Parque Nacional Cumbres del Ajusco, though many of these are in need of improved management for the benefit of biodiversity conservation.
+It occurs in several protected areas including Cumbres del Ajusco National Park.
 This species is listed as "Threatened" (Amenazada) by the Mexican government.